107 Specific Health Benefits of Cayenne Pepper: How It Can Help You

 the cell structure of capillaries, veins, arteries and helps adjust blood pressure to normal levels.

-Yes, Capsicum for high blood pressure is certainly one of its core uses, but Capsicum cleans the
+Yes, cayenne pepper for high blood pressure is certainly one of its core uses, but Capsicum

-arteries as well, helping to rid the body of the bad LDL cholesterol and triglycerides.
-Considering that heart
+cleans the arteries as well, helping to rid the body of the bad LDL cholesterol and triglycerides.
+Considering that

 Capsicum is also great for the stomach and the intestinal tract.
 It stimulates the peristaltic motion of